» Home » E-Mail » Donate » Crime » Hobby Electronics

 by Lewis Loflin

 I often get e-mails from various atheists who tell me atheism is merely a disbelief in God/gods or rejection of supernaturalism in total.
 Then they try to disavow any connection to many atrocities committed in the name of various atheist' philosophies.
-They will tell you the world would be perfect if we could simply eliminate all religion.
-The only problem is there's zero proof anywhere to substantiate that claim.

-Atheism regardless leaves a vast emotional void which can lead to irrational thinking regardless of all the hype about reason and science as a replacement belief system.
 Everyone believes in something and those that are empty and lost will fill that void.
-Be it a conscience choice or simply indoctrination in our education system, that choice is broadly secular Humanism.
-It's time to understand just what secular Humanism really is.
+Be it a conscience, choice, or simply indoctrination in our education system, that choice is broadly secular Humanism.
+It is far more than atheism alone.

 The atheist/Humanist must reject the entire concept of America's Foundation when they reject any notion of God.
 The Foundation of America was Calvinist' Protestant ethics (essentially Judaism filtered through reason minus the priesthood, ceremonial and dietary laws) without the irrational Calvinist' religious dogma.
 (Paulism)